emustudio/emustudio.github.io/_pages/roadmap.md

 Most of the future plans of emuStudio are represented either by issues [at GitHub](https://github.com/vbmacher/emuStudio/issues), or they are kind-of ad-hoc.
 All Issues <em>should be</em> collected into [milestones](https://github.com/vbmacher/emuStudio/milestones).

-Release dates are not set for any of the milestones.
-The reason is that it's still a hobby project and the time allocated for the project is quite low.
-Contribution is welcome.

 # 5 Latest activities